Drake equation: Range of results

 As many skeptics have pointed out, the Drake equation can give a very wide range of values, depending on the assumptions, as the values used in portions of the Drake equation are not well established.
 In particular, the result can be N ≪ 1, meaning we are likely alone in the galaxy, or N ≫ 1, implying there are many civilizations we might contact.
-One of the few points of wide agreement is that the presence of humanity implies a probability of intelligence arising of greater than zero.
+One of the few points of wide agreement is that the presence of humanity demonstrates that the probability of intelligence arising is greater than zero.

 As an example of a low estimate, combining NASA's star formation rates, the rare Earth hypothesis value of f_{p} · n_{e} · f_{l} = 10^{−5}, Mayr's view on intelligence arising, Drake's view of communication, and Shermer's estimate of lifetime: